The Spirit of Decentralization

 These predictive features slightly expand the scope of the DAO.
-In Bitcoin, humans make all the decisions and rely on the DAO just for accounting whereas this taxicab DAO independently supervises executive-level aspects of its behavior, and relies less on humans to do so.
+In Bitcoin, humans make all the decisions and rely on the DAO just for accounting whereas this taxicab DAO automatically makes executive-level decisions, and relies less on humans to manage it.
 This is the essence of the “autonomous” character of DAOs.

 Smart car-shares and health insurance co-ops are easiest to grasp because they are legacy business models, decentralized.
-Things get more interesting when considering novel ideas made possible by the new technology.
+Things get more interesting when considering totally new ideas made possible by the nascent technology.
 Crowdsourced hedge funds, prediction markets, self-owning forests, and futarchies are a few of the innovative ideas being thrown around.
 In place of humans, such services require dynamic decision-making mechanisms to allocate resources and regulate themselves in response to external conditions.